DMBM615040 - Pre-enforcement: recovery documentation and checks: recovery proceedings (RP) check

 Further information

-If you require further information for example
+If you require further information; for example:

 • taxpayer’s forename where the court requires it